terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 [Summon](https://play.google.com/store/apps/details?id=edu.umich.eecs.lab11.summon)
 app or the [Nordic BLE App](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) and look for a device with the name "Beaglebone".
 Both apps will display the IP address.
+2. **Try using the mDNS URL**: If mDNS lookup is working, and you are on the same network as the BBB, you should be able to view [beaglebone.local](http://beaglebone.local/).
 2. **Use the find-my-gatway.js script**: We have a node.js script that searches for the BBB on all of the protocols.
 To use:
     1. Install [node.js](https://nodejs.org/en/download/).
 If you are cool with